Zaptross/countula/README.md

 Ensure that you enable the `MESSAGE CONTENT INTENT` in the bot settings, otherwise the bot will not be able to read messages.

+Once you have the bot running, you will need to run the configure command to set up the counting channel in your guild:

+-   `!configure-countula`
+    -   **NOTE**: This will configure the bot to use **the channel you ran the command in** as the counting channel
+    -   It is recommended to create a new channel for this purpose, eg: `#counting`

+The `!configure-countula` command can only be run once per channel to setup the channel for counting.
+If you run the command in another channel, it will create a second counting channel running a separate game.

 ## Deployment

 ### Docker